-The Flemish-Dutch house of culture and debate deBuren is an organisation established in 2004 by the Dutch and Flemish government to celebrate and promote the shared language and culture of the Low Countries.
-It endorses a great number of projects concentrated on (but not limited to) imparting the public with knowledge on- and love for the Dutch literature and the Low Countries culture.
-They also foster a number of talent development projects aimed mostly at young writers and photographers and make public participation possible by organizing writing contests and debates.
-Their online presence predates the Coronacrisis: the vast collection of podcasts, articles and more has been a big part of their collection for years.
+The Flemish-Dutch house for culture and debate deBuren is an organisation established in 2004 by the Dutch and Flemish governments, to celebrate and promote the shared language and culture of the Low Countries.
+It endorses a great number of projects concentrated on (but not limited to) imparting the public with knowledge on, and love for, Dutch literature and the Low Countries’ culture.
+They also foster a number of talent development projects, aimed mostly at young writers and photographers, and facilitate public participation by organizing writing contests and debates.
+Their online presence predates the corona crisis: a vast collection of podcasts, articles, and more has been a big part of their collection for years.

-The organisation is originally funded by the Dutch- and Flanders government, but they themselves seek additional funds for specific projects, whether temporarily or more permanent, stretched over the years.
-The organization consists of about 17 staff members but employs a lot of additional staff for the execution of their projects, ranging from artists to audio engineers.
-The same goes for partners: a lot of the projects deBuren undertakes are in cooperation with different organisations relevant for the project at the time.
-This way the organisation develops and maintains a lot of relationships within the cultural world.
+The organisation is structurally funded by the Dutch- and Flemish governments, but it has also acquired additional funds to enable specific projects, whether temporarily or more permanent.
+The organization consists of about 17 staff members but employs a lot of incidental staff for the execution of their projects, ranging from artists to audio engineers.
+The same applies to its partners: a lot of the projects deBuren undertakes take place in cooperation with other interested organisations.
+This way the organisation develops and maintains a dense network of relationships within the cultural world.

-‘Contaminated City’ (‘Besmette Stad’) is a multimedial online project started by the Flemish-Dutch organisation deBuren, which aims to respond to the Coronacrisis and the ramifications of it for human lives.
-Inspiration for this project was drawn from the Dadaist classic ‘Occupied City’ (Bezette Stad) by Paul van Ostaijen, a bundle of poems distinguished by its rhythmical typography, coincidentally created 100 years ago in 1920.
+‘Contaminated City’ (‘Besmette Stad’) is a multi-medial online project started by the Flemish-Dutch organisation deBuren, which aims to respond to the corona crisis and its ramifications for human lives.
+Inspiration for this project was drawn from the Dadaist classic ‘Occupied City’ (Bezette Stad) by Paul van Ostaijen, a collection of poems distinguished by its rhythmical typography, coincidentally created a hundred years ago in 1920.

-The immense size this project grew into made that it had an impact on innumerable people.
-With the enormous amount of reactions from artists, institutions and the public, the text from Bongers-Dek to de Ridder turned out to be a project we luckily haven’t seen the end of yet, and provides us with a contemporary view on real time human reactions to the coronacrisis.
+The immense size this project grew into caused it to have an impact on innumerable people.
+With the enormous amount of reactions from artists, institutions and the public, the text from Bongers-Dek to de Ridder turned out to trigger a project we haven’t seen the end of yet, and provides us with a contemporary view on real-time human reactions to the corona crisis.

 Impact on the artists

-The project has given artists the chance to express themselves in the context of Paul van Ostaijen’s bundle, to give way to their feelings surrounding the crisis they faced themselves in the light of a crisis a century ago.
-It not only gave them purpose in an uncertain time, but also bread on the table – financial security was one of the concerns a lot of self-employed people had.
-The results are as human as all of our experiences, and in turn, bring the public a birds-eye view of a society in lockdown to which we can all relate to.
+The project has given artists the chance to express themselves in the context of Paul van Ostaijen’s collection, and to provide a channel for their feelings about the crisis they faced themselves seen through the lens of a different crisis a century ago.
+It not only gave them purpose in an uncertain time, but also provided a meal on the table – with financial security one of the concerns of a lot of self-employed people.
+The results are as human as all of our experiences, and in turn, provide the public with a birds-eye view of a society in lockdown to which we can all relate.

 Impact on the public

-There have been a lot of products that have come out of this initiative.
-One of them is a walk through Antwerpen along the sites Paul van Ostaijen wrote about, first used to further inspire the artists that worked on their version of some of van Ostaijen’s work, but later accessible for everyone. deBuren reported that teachers of all types of schools made grateful use of this for their lessons and commented on their relief on the wider availability of material the project created.
-[Number of visitors to the website/24 hours of Paul van Ostaijen to be added]Impact on the organisation
+Many products have come out of this initiative.
+One of them is a walk through Antwerpen, along the sites Paul van Ostaijen wrote about, first used to further inspire the artists that worked on their version of some of van Ostaijen’s work, but later accessible to everyone. deBuren reported how teachers of all types of schools made grateful use of this for their lessons and commented on their relief about the wider availability of material the project created.

-The initial text exchange between Bongers-Dek and de Ridder has turned out to be the start of one of the most successful projects deBuren has ever had.
-The project, that already is immense, will grow even still: there are plans for multiple exhibitions in Germany, accompanied by the translation of the collection of reactions the artists made in the beginning.
-The website is going to be made more diverse in its useability and converted to a more sustainable webpage to conserve it for the future.
-We don’t know how much further this project will go, but it is certain we haven’t seen the end of ‘De Besmette Stad’ yet.
+The initial text exchange between Bongers-Dek and de Ridder has turned out to be the start of one of the most successful projects deBuren has ever supported.
+The project, already immense, is bound to grow greater still: there are plans for multiple exhibitions in Germany, accompanied by the translation of the collection of reactions the artists made in the beginning.
+The website is going to be made more usable and converted to a more sustainable web page in order to conserve it for the future.
+We don’t know how much further this project will go, but it is certain we haven’t seen the end of Besmette Stad yet.

-The original idea for ‘De Besmette Stad’, whether it was a podcast, or later a collection of reactions from artists to the coronavirus based on van Ostaijen’s classic bundle, has grown out of its proportions.
-It is amazing that a simple play on words has caused such a movement towards the recognition of a 100 year old bundle and a contemporary piece of art in which so many artists contributed to a (hopefully) lasting documentation of the human experience during the corona crisis.
+The original idea for Besmette Stad, whether it was a podcast, or later a collection of reactions from artists to the coronavirus based on van Ostaijen’s classic volume, has grown out of its proportions.
+It is amazing that a simple play on words caused such a movement towards the recognition of a hundred-year-old collection and a contemporary piece of art in which so many artists contributed to a (hopefully) lasting documentation of the human experience during the corona crisis.